Written By: Medically Reviewed By:

 This is the main cause of the “Keto Flu” or “Carnivore Flu” which manifests as fatigue and brain fog.
 To avoid this, get yourself a good quality salt so you can top up your sodium, potassium, magnesium, and calcium.

 2 teaspoons of salt per day is a good guideline and if you are active then aim for at least 3 teaspoons of salt per day.
+Make sure you season steak or any meat generously with salt.

 Our Favorite Brands of Salt are: